Data protection

 We share data only when it is necessary to deliver the service:

 - oAlert backend – receives alert queries, filters, headers and bug reports.
-We do not send this data to other partners.
+We do not send your alert queries, filters or bug reports to advertising partners.
 On Android, communication uses Retrofit/OkHttp libraries; responses may be encrypted and decrypted locally using APIEncryptionHelper.

 - Apple Push Notification service (APNS) and Firebase Cloud Messaging (FCM) – process device tokens and payloads exclusively to deliver notifications.